 - Seminars and network meetings to stimulate relationship building with parties from all over India.

-Participation excludes travel and accommodation costs (including domestic flights), all individual costs, and possible costs for a matchmaking (this will be determined at a later
+- possible costs for a matchmaking (this will be determined at a later stage).

 Definitive participation depends on the number of available places and how well your organization fits within the scope and objective of this mission.